apache/metron/metron-platform/metron-elasticsearch/README.md

 }
 ```

-The following a list of properties that need to be defined along with their type:
+The following is a list of properties that need to be defined along with their type:
 * source:type - keyword
 * alert_status - keyword
 * metron_alert - nested